How CAIS™ is examined.

 The minimally-competent candidate (MCC)

-Before rating any item, the panel reaches consensus on a written description of theminimally-competent candidate (MCC) at the tier under review — a hypothetical candidate whose performance is exactly at the boundary of acceptable competency.
+Before rating any item, the panel reaches consensus on a written description of theminimally-competent candidate (MCC) at the credential under review — a hypothetical candidate whose performance is exactly at the boundary of acceptable competency.
 In plain English: the panel agrees on the profile of the weakest candidate who should still pass, and uses that agreed profile as the reference point for every question they rate.
 This description is referenced repeatedly during rating and is published in the form’s Standard-Setting Report.

 Three rounds of rating